This blog post was originally posted on June 16, 2015 and was updated on June 3, 2019.

-Summer has definitely arrived in Seville, but don’t let the heat put you off visiting our amazing city!
+Summer has definitely arrived in Seville, but don’t let the heat put you off visiting the breathtaking Andalusian capital.

-July is the last chance to experience the best of Seville, before many of the locals flock to the coast for their summer vacation.
-While visiting Seville in summer means you’ll have your fill of warm days, there are plenty of round the clock activities to keep you entertained right into the pleasant evenings, so here are our top picks of things to do in Seville in July, and you’ll be set for a picture-perfect trip—heat and all.
+July is the last chance to experience the best of Seville before many locals flock to the coast for their summer vacation.
+While visiting Seville in summer means you’ll have your fill of warm days, there are plenty of round the clock activities to keep you entertained right into the pleasant evenings.
+Start planning your itinerary with these picks for things to do in Seville in July, and you’ll be set for a picture-perfect trip—heat and all.

 While Seville’s annual fair, the Feria de Abril, has already taken place, Seville’s Triana neighborhood has its own neighborhood feria in July: the Velá de Santa Ana.
-This celebration has taken place since the 13th century to honor the Patron Saint of Triana, Saint Ana.
-Since then, it has evolved into Triana’s most important summer riverside party.
+This celebration has taken place since the 13th century to honor Triana’s patron, St. Anne, and has since evolved into Triana’s most important summer riverside party.

 Today, this weeklong celebration features competitions, flamenco and even “casetas” (tents) where you can try some delicious local food.
-Festivities begin with the traditional ‘pregón’, where a local singer announces the festival with a passionate, pleading performance.
-After that, the fair itself is in full swing from July 22-26!
-With delicious fried fish, plenty of chilled manzanilla sherry and music and dancing throughout the night, this is one of our favorite things to do in Seville in July!
+Festivities begin with the traditional pregón, where a local singer kicks off the festival with a passionate performance, and from there the party is in full swing for nearly a week.
+With delicious fried fish, plenty of chilled manzanilla sherry and music and dancing throughout the night, this is easily one of our favorite things to do in Seville in July.

 No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.